 Selection of the winning book is made by a committee of three members, at least one of whom is not a historian, selected by the Executive Committee.
 Members serve for three years on a rotating basis.

-DEADLINE: have your publisher get a copy of the book to each member of the committee by Friday, January 22, 2021.
+DEADLINE: have your publisher send a copy of the book to each member of the committee postmarked no later than Friday, 2 December 2022.

 The Sturgis Leavitt Award for Best Article